How MSFT (Microsoft) Makes Money in 2025: A Deep-Dive With Income Statement

 - Operating Expenses: $15.7B (+4.9% YoY)

-- Microsoft continues to prioritize innovation and invest in growth while maintaining efficiency and expanding its global footprint.
+- Microsoft continues to prioritize innovation and invest in growth while maintaining efficiency across its expanding operations.

 Net Income